Cabbage has the unfortunate notoriety of looking an awful lot like iceberg lettuce.

 Classic ferments like sauerkraut and kimchi use cabbage as the base, so this versatile food can be made more healthy by fermentation.
 Fermented cabbage has even more Vitamin C than before, and it lasts a long time, too, with all the benefits of raw food.

 And no, this post wasn’t compensated by the big spenders in the produce section…cabbages don’t have advertising budgets.

-Ways to use cabbage:
+Ways to use long lasting vegetables like cabbage:

 - Cabbage Salad with Goat Cheese (or Feta)

 - Simple Cabbage Soup with Secret Super Food